 Simplify your galley so you don't become the galley slave!

-Many restaurants serve jams with breakfast and quite often, they are small jars of a variety of jams, marmalade, honey and peanut butter.
+Many restaurants serve jams with breakfast and quite often, they are in small jars with a variety of jams, marmalade, honey and peanut butter.
 After use, don’t leave the jars behind.
-Take them home and wash them for reuse on the boat.
-These little jars are the perfect size to fill with your favorite jam or spice or sauce for one meal on the boat.
+Take them home and wash them for reuse on your boat.
+These little jars are the perfect size to fill with your favorite jam or spice or sauce for one meal aboard.

-This way, you don’t have to take a whole jar of mayonnaise or jam or ketchup or whatever when all you need is a little.
-It packs easier, takes up less space in the cupboard or small frig or cooler.
+This way, you don’t have to take a whole jar of mayonnaise or jam or ketchup or whatever, when all you need is a little.
+It packs easier, and takes up less space in the cupboard or small frig or cooler.

 Small Jars and Bottles

 Save your empty spice jars and sauce jars.
-Even a small vanilla bottle is great for salad dressing for a meal on the boat.
-The 1 oz liquor bottles you can buy in a liquor store or in the mini bar in your hotel room are perfect as spice bottles for the boat.
+Even a small vanilla bottle is great for salad dressing for a meal aboard.
+The 1 1/2 oz liquor bottles you can buy in a liquor store or in the mini bar in your hotel room are perfect as spice bottles for the boat.
 Just wash, re-label and reuse.